rexshijaku/resurrector-py/readme.md

 # Resurrector
-Resurrector helps you to restore your backed-up MySQL Databases to any specified instance.
+Resurrector helps to restore your backed-up MySQL Databases to any specified instance.

 ##### Pip
 You can install this package from pip by running the following command :